dk-stationery/stationery-ink/README.md

 		multi_tenants:
     			-  name: 'USE command' using a different server when accessing other ink-daemon server daemon_id (ex.
 TEST2)
        			url: Access to the other daemon server url (ex. http://{IP ADDRESS}:{PORT:defalut:9292}/sql/run)

+###### inkconfig.production.properties
+		IS_LOCAL: N (whether you are running local storm)
+		WORKER_CNT: 1 (Number of basic ink runs Storm Walker)
+		SPOUT_THREAD_CNT: 1 (LOG collection, the default number of threads)
+		ESPER_THREAD_CNT: 1 (SELECT query, the default number of threads)
+		LOOKUP_THREAD_CNT: 1 (LOOKUP query, the default number of threads)
+		OUTPUT_THREAD_CNT: 1 (INSERT, UPSERT, UPDATE, DELETE query, the default number of threads)
+		IS_DEBUG: Y (Whether the output logging in debug mode)
+		COMMIT_INTERVAL: 5 (INSERT, UPSERT, UPDATE, DELETE query he default Commit interval) STORM_MESSAGE_TIMEOUT_SEC : 30
+		STORM_MAXSPOUTPENDING_NUM : 1
+		STORM_BATCH_SIZE : 10485760
+		STORM_CLIENT_FILEPATH : /daum/program/ink-stormclient/ (Location of deployment JAR to use the Storm) STORM_CLIENT_MAIN_CLASS : org.tommy.stationery.ink.stormclient.StormClient
+		STORM_CLIENT_JAR : stationery-ink-stormclient.jar (The name of the JAR for deployment) STORM_HOME : /daum/program/storm/ (The home directory of the STORM program) STORM_RUN_LOG_FULLPATH : /daum/logs/ink/run.log (STORM LOG settings directory)
+		STORM_URL : 10.11.99.149:8080 (STORM cluster URL of the web page) REGIST_JOB : Y (When you do get in INK, a TSQL query is performed whether to store the metadata store) DUMP_FLUSH_API_URL : 127.0.0.1:9292/dump/api/flush (Dump api URL to confirm the results of the performed job at INK) DUMP_CLEAR_API_URL : 127.0.0.1:9292/dump/api/clear (Dump api URL to confirm the results of the performed job at INK) DUMP_API_URL : 127.0.0.1:9292/dump/api/dump (Dump api URL to confirm the results of the performed job at INK)

 7. Install Ink-stormclient.